hatfieldlibrary/dspace-angular-client/README.md

 After authentication, the user's netid and an application key (shared between the middleware and the authentication plugin) are used to obtain a DSpace REST token.
 The login middleware retrieves the REST token and adds it to the current Express session.

 AngularJs client requests are channeled through Express middleware endpoints and controllers.
 The application models use a utility method to obtain current session's DSpace REST API token.
-The token is added to header of each REST API request.
+The token is added to the HTTP header of each REST API request.

 When working with implicit authentication via CAS, OAUTH2, and probably Shibboleth, it seems reasonable and possibly helpful to shift authentication duties to the Express middleware and use DSpace authentication plugins to check for an EPerson, assign special groups, etc.